crosstheages/public-data/patch-notes.md

     - +100 experience for a loss with at least 40% of the cards on the board.
     - +50 experience for a loss with at least 30% of the cards on the board.
     - Loss with less than 30%, due to timeout, surrender or disconnect does not reward any experience.
   - Coin toss algorithm now uses a cryptographic implementation for its RNG non-subject to modulo bias.
-What that means is that you are less likely to see streak.
-In addition to this, in a future update your recent games will weight the coin toss to let you converge to a 50/50 faster in case you were unlucky (bad luck protection system).
+What that means is that you are less likely to see a streak.
+  - In addition to this, your recent games weigh the coin toss to let you converge to a 50/50 faster in case you were unlucky (bad luck protection system).
+    Note: We are internally iterating on changes to make the difference between starting or not a game less of a burden.
+  - Rating system have been adjusted as follow:
+    - Everyone starts at 1200, for players with existing rating prior to this patch you will see your real rating instead of a number starting from 0.
+    - You are immune to rating loss for the first 10 games.
+    - Adjustment factor (K-factor) has been changed to be less punitive until the player reaches higher ratings.
+New accounts and low-rated players now share the same factor, which means it reduces the incentive to play an alt account.
+  - Matchmaking has been changed to increase the odds to meet a player close to your rating.
+After the 90s it is random.
+  - A new SA has been added.
+It allows you to refill one draw (up to 3) per turn with your Leader on the board and under control.
+  - Updated light card drop VFX.
 - Cards
+  - Free rotation has been updated, and the total number of cards available has been reduced from 31 to 10.
+  - Cards that you do not have yet in your collection are displayed in gray.
+  - Deck import/export strings now include the power of the card.
+If there is no match, we take the closest one available.
-  - Added illustrator name under the card in details view.
+  - Added illustrator name under the card in detail view.
+  - Added animation level 1 for Honora & Hannibal
+  - Card details have been updated.
+- Shop
+  - Neo Halloween chest has been added, it will be available for 2 weeks only.
+  - Cards obtained during an opening are now correctly sorted/grouped together.
+- Loot
+  - Unlocker slot #2 and #3 can now be unlocked after being level 20 or having opened 50 chests.
+  - A notification will be shown if you have a chest to unlock or to claim.
+- Crafting
+  - Potential merge has been unlocked.
+Keep in mind that it is the first iteration so you might experience some issues, be ultra careful as once merged cards are burned, double check before validating.
+    Note: UI is currently limited to 3 cards and selector re-use the one from the collection.
+In a future update you will be able to do it in bulk.
+    Known issue: Some non-foil common cards might not be given as a choice to merge.
+  - Alternative Combo now correctly applies the +20 power from Alternative.
+    Note: Honora + Hannibal is the only Alternative Combo card obtained by player right now, its power has been increased by 20, from 660 to 680.
+- Missions
+  - Daily and Weekly missions have been unlocked.
+- Profile
+  - Updated the forgotten password workflow.
+  - Added a way to update the email linked to the game account.
+  - Added the highest rating achieved during the era.
+- Social
+  - You can now tweak the value for double affinity.
+  - You can now decide how the coin toss will be done (randomly, host starts, guest starts).

 Fixes

+- Duels
+  - Dragging of the card should be more stable on all platforms.
+  - Right panel buttons now cancel each other.
+  - Queuing while being in-game will reconnect you to the game.
 - Cards
-  - Updated some card names that were wrong.
+  - Updated card names & illustrators.
   - Honora & Hannibal is now correctly displayed as Special Rare (was Rare before).
+- Shop
+  - Various texts have been adjusted.
+- Profile
+  - Win rate is now shown with two decimals.
+- Bridge
+  - Fixed another issue preventing some packs to be bridged due to missing metadata on Polygon.
+- System
+  - macOS executables are now fully signed and notarized to Apple.

 ## 0.2.1 Hotfix 1